simonw/llm/docs/setup.md

 ```
 llm keys path
 ```
+On macOS this will be `~/Library/Application Support/io.datasette.llm/keys.json`.
+On Linux it may be something like `~/.config/io.datasette.llm/keys.json`.

 Rather than editing this file directly, you can instead add keys to it using the `llm keys set` command.